wa7nwp/nwp2019/19500_nwp20/19502_jnos_for_smarties.md

 ### Linux
 + Initial setup is done using command line functions.
 Translating to GUI based operations is probably straight forward.
++ If the Linux window gets weird and doesn't give new lines, run the command: **stty sane**
 + Learn to use Screen - it will keep a Linux session alive even after you disconnect or log off
     + screen - to start
     + screen -rx  - to reattach an existing session